Calculated based on number of publications stored in Pure and citations from Scopus

 • Everyday multiculturalism and 'lived diversity'

-• Migration - and experiences of low wage migrant labourers in Australia and Asia.
+• Migration and migrant workers in Australia and Southeast Asia.

-Amanda has held a number of large Australian Research Council Grants and has extensive experience in advising and undertaking commissioned research for government on issues of diversity and strategies to tackle racism.
-Amanda has supervised numerous qualitative PhD projects on topics surrounding everyday multiculturalism, migrant workers global cities, and social inequality.
+I am a member of the Macquarie University Housing and Urban Research Centre.
+I have held a number of large Australian Research Council Grants and has extensive experience in advising and undertaking commissioned research for government on issues of community, diversity, and strategies to tackle racism.
+I have supervised numerous PhD projects on topics surrounding everyday multiculturalism, international students and migrant workers global cities, and social inequality, urban communities and care.

 Current projects